A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Discussion and concluding remarks

 Apparently, \eqref{eq:stronger-mono} implies the remaining two inequalities.
-Further investigation on this topics is pursuing.
-We wish these results derived in this paper shed new light over related subjects in quantum information theory.
+Further investigations on these topics are in order.
+We hope that the results obtained in our work shed new light over related subjects in quantum information theory.